eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/how_website_made.md

 #### Code

-Code blocks in journal etnries are rendered with `PrismJS` which comes standard with `zero-md`, however the `.css` files were also modified to use a different theme known as `Nord` and to decrease the font size of the code contained within these blocks.
+Code blocks in journal entries are rendered with `PrismJS` which comes standard with `zero-md`, however the `.css` files were also modified to use a different theme known as `Nord` and to decrease the font size of the code contained within these blocks.

 #### Images